 Create the wp Command With a .bat File

-Now let’s create a batch file so you can run your commands without typing the full path to the phar file.
+When you install WP-CLI on Windows, you need to create a batch file so you can run your commands without typing the full path to the phar file.

 Open your favorite editor.
 If you use an IDE, you can use that, but it can be as simple as Notepad.
 Nothing that you MUST have the valid path to your php.exe file, put the following in a file (changing the path to php.exe to whatever your actual path is):